HELP US IMPROVE OUR WEBSITE TAKE THE "ABOUT YOU" SURVEY TODAY.

 Housing Justice Clinic

-Students in the Housing Justice Clinic will provide representation to and advocate on behalf of vulnerable individuals and communities at risk of losing their housing.
-Employing a community-lawyering model, the clinic will work closely with community groups in the housing rights space to identify cases and matters that are most likely to make an impact.
-Students in the course will work closely with their clients and with community partners.
-They will learn how to become skilled litigators through cases that impact real people (chiefly eviction lawsuits).
-They will learn how individual cases can be part of a broader organizing campaign and relate to goals beyond the individual case.
-This experience will provide significant lawyering training to future practitioners.
-It will teach students how to advocate effectively for public interest causes through coalition building and the creative use of legal advocacy.
-It will also provide basic knowledge about how to run a legal practice.
+Students in the Housing Justice Clinic provide representation to and advocate on behalf of vulnerable individuals and communities at risk of losing their homes.
+Employing a movement-lawyering model, the clinic works closely with tenant unions and other community organizations to identify cases and matters that are most likely to make an impact.
+Students in the course work closely with their clients and with community partners.
+They learn how to become skilled litigators through cases that impact real people (chiefly eviction lawsuits).
+They also learn how individual cases complement broader organizing campaigns and relate to goals beyond the individual case.
+The clinic provides significant lawyering training to future practitioners and teaches students how to advocate effectively for public interest causes through coalition building and creative law-and-organizing strategy.

-Each week will include a seminar in which students will learn about the housing landscape in Los Angeles County, the nuts and bolts of eviction cases, different legal tools and models of change relevant to housing advocacy, and ethical and professionalism issues that arise in this work.
-In addition, students are expected to spend at least 4 hours each week at the clinic’s downtown location doing casework (including client meetings) and meeting with the clinic director for supervision purposes.
-Students should expect to spend 2-4 hours each week on background readings and course assignments for the seminar, and another 10-14 hours focused on clinic responsibilities, including conducting client meetings, appearing in court, attending community meetings, doing research, assisting with clinic management, and engaging in other forms of casework.
+Each week includes two seminar sessions in which students learn about the housing landscape in Los Angeles County, the nuts and bolts of eviction cases, different legal tools and models of change relevant to housing advocacy, and ethical and professionalism issues that arise in this work.
+In addition, students are expected to spend at least three hours each week at the UCLA Labor Center building in MacArthur Park doing casework (including client meetings) and meeting with the clinic director and staff attorney for supervision purposes.
+Students should expect to spend 2-4 hours each week on background readings and course assignments for the seminar, and another 10-14 hours focused on clinic responsibilities, including conducting client meetings, appearing in court, attending community meetings, doing research, assisting with clinic management, and handling other casework responsibilities.
 Some weeks will likely be heavier than others depending on client needs and case deadlines.

 See Full Course Details